July 2018: CCR-FYI SC Bylaws July 2018

 B. Between the second and third meeting after the colloquium, an anonymous online voting for the elected officers will be held.
 The nominees with the two highest vote counts for the position of co-chairs will be elected to those positions.
 The nominees with the highest vote counts for the positions of vice-chair and secretary will be elected to those positions.
 If a tie occurs, then a run-off election will be held.
 A tie is defined as an equal number of votes.
 With this voting scheme, there is no averaging of scores, and the raw number of votes will be used directly.
 If a nominee is elected to more than one position, the nominee will be contacted and allowed to choose the position he or she wants to fill, and the person with the next most votes will fill the vacant position.
 If an officer position is not filled by the election process, the newly elected co-chairs may designate an ad hoc officer (secretary).
 If one campus (either Bethesda or Frederick) lacks an elected officer, the newly elected co-chairs may designate an “ad hoc” vice-chair for that campus.
 In this case, it is acceptable to have a fifth officer.
 Four elected officers would be at one campus, and a designated ad hoc vice-chair at the other campus.
 If only one person is nominated for each category, they will be given the position by default.

-C. Elected co-chairs and secretary will be announced to general FYI members via email.
+C. Elected officials will be announced to general FYI members via email and at the annual Spring Retreat.

-D. Co-chairs and secretary will serve for a period of one year.
+D. Elected officials will serve for a period of one year.

 Conduct of meetings